 Where to go in the Tatras?
 Tatra is one of the most beautiful Polish regions.
 No wonder that every year come to the area a lot of tourists.
-Holiday in the Tatras is not only a way to relax in nature, but also an opportunity for increased physical activity, which is certainly a good way to spend time, especially for active people.

 Where to go in the Tatras?
 Certainly one of the most popular trails is the trail leading to Morskie Oko, or pond located between the highest elevations on the Polish side of the Tatras.